Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 First, Paul states that through one man, sin entered into the world, and through sin death.
 This was on Adam’s side,

-not on the side of all mankind that followed Adam.
-Adam had to break God’s one command in order for sin to enter
+not on the side of all that followed Adam.
+Adam had to break God’s one command in order for sin to enter into his

-into his world.
-Then, once sin entered into the world, death followed for Adam and his race.
-Paul later wrote that
+world.
+Then, once sin entered into his world, death followed for Adam and his race.
+Paul later wrote that the wages

-the wages of sin is death (Romans 6.23).
+of sin is death (Romans 6:23).
 God was true to His word, and Adam and his race paid the wages.

 Second, Paul states that death passed through into all mankind.
 Notice that he did not state that sin passed through